KChun510/BankingCalculator/README.md

 Using the python interface "tkinter", I created a calculator that computes basic banking calculations.
-This project was to meant to expirment with creating a working UI, that recieves multiple forms of input.
+This project was meant to experiment with creating a working UI, that receives multiple forms of input.

-My app can currenlty calculate, apr, simple interest, compund interest, and monthly payments.
+My app can currently calculate, apr, simple interest, compound interest, and monthly payments.
+New functions are simple formulas, transferred to code.